apoorv-kumar/eip4/assignment4b/README.md

 I was seeing overfitting in early experiments (even after using basic transformation augmentation) so I added a random eraser.

+UPDATE: I figured out that I wasn't using the GPU runtime causing super slow training.
+I used the model previously trained till 38 epochs and 85.2% validation accuracy and ran it with reduced learning rate of 10e-4.
+This gave me a max validation accuracy of 90.4%.

 ### Max test accuracy: 84.46 after 23 epochs
 <pre>